2017–18 All-Ireland Senior Club Hurling Championship

 The 2017–18 All-Ireland Senior Club Hurling Championship was the 48th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 8 October 2017 and ended on 24 March 2018.
+The competition began on 8 October 2017 and ended on 24 March 2018.

-Cuala of Dublin were the defending champions.
+The defending champion was Cuala of Dublin.
 Liam Mellows of Galway and Dicksboro of Kilkenny returned to the championship after long absences.

-On 24 March 2018, Cuala won the championship following a 2-17 to 1-17 defeat of Na Piarsaigh in a replay of the All-Ireland final.
-This was their second successive All-Ireland title.
+Cuala defeated Na Piarsaigh by 2–17 to 1–17 in the final replay on 24 March 2018 to win the competition.
+This was the club's second successive title.

-Cuala's David Treacy was the championship's top scorer with 0-44.
+Cuala's David Treacy was the competition's top scorer, finishing with 0–44.